 Specific actions

-1. Specific actions are transnational or national projects bringing Union added value in line with the objectives of this Regulation for which one, several or all Member States may receive an additional allocation to their programmes.
+1. ‘Specific actions’ means transnational or national projects that bring Union added value in accordance with the objectives of the Fund for which one, several or all Member States receives an additional allocation to their programmes.

-2. Member States may, in addition to their allocation calculated in accordance with Article 10(1), receive funding for specific actions, provided that it is earmarked as such in the programme and is used to contribute to the implementation of the objectives of this Regulation, including covering newly emerging threats.
+2. Member States may receive funding for specific actions in addition to their allocation under Article 10(1), provided that that funding is subsequently earmarked as such in the Member State’s programme and is used to contribute to the implementation of the objectives of the Fund, including covering newly emerging threats.

-3. The funding shall not be used for other actions in the programme except in duly justified circumstances and as approved by the Commission through the amendment of the programme.
+3. Funding for specific actions shall not be used for other actions in the Member State’s programme, except in duly justified circumstances and as approved by the Commission through the amendment of the Member State’s programme.

-Article 15
+Article 16